MechanicalRock/twitter-blurb-generator/module2/README.md

 <br>

-Now lets update our frontend to receive the response from the API.
-For now, we will just log the output to the console.
+Now lets update our frontend to display the response from the API.
+So far we were just logging the output to the console.

 Before we change our generateBlurb function, we will need to extract the current value from our textbox and store it somewhere.
 To do this, we are using useRef function from react.